abdullahswamtech/test_repo/README.md

  - UI built programatically using `UIKit` and `Anchorage`

 ### Code structure explanation
-Each screen has a [view controller](#view-controller) and a [view model](#view-model).
+Each screen has a [view controller](#--view-controller-structure) and a [view model](#--view-model-structure).
 View controller is responsible to send data to view model and display data received from view model.
 View model is responsibile to recieve data from view controller, manipulate it and send back to view controller to be displayed.
 See below code snippet to have an idea how MVVM works in this app.
 (Read code comments for clarification)

- #### View Controller
+ #### - View Controller Structure
 ```
 import UIKit
 import Anchorage